-For the Class 10 cleanroom, the maximum number of particles with a diameter of 0.5 micrometers per square foot is 10.
+For the Class 10 cleanroom, the maximum number of particles with a diameter of 0.5 micrometers per cubic foot is 10.

 Class 10 cleanrooms (ISO 4) are commonly used for nanotechnology, semiconductor, and control areas in biotechnology and pharmaceutical applications for filling lines and other critical areas.